What is On-page SEO?

-If your website is not crawlable, then there will be indexing issues.
-You want to get out ahead of this problem sooner rather than later if you wish to have your web pages indexed for all to visitors to see.
-You must make your web pages crawlable for search engines.
+If your website is not crawlable, there will be indexing trouble with search engine spiders.
+You want to get out ahead of this problem sooner rather than later if you wish to have your web pages indexed for all visitors to see.
+It would be best if you made your web pages crawlable for search engines.

 301, the page has moved